Rotary Legacy Trail ride, picnic set

 Signs will be posted along the route and there will be free water stations.

 “Registration has been extended and will continue until the morning of the event,” Rotarian President Wendy North said.
-“We will have a shirts and food for people already registered and encourage more participants to sign-in online at https://www.venicenokomisrotary.org.”
+“We will have a shirts and food for people already registered and encourage more participants to sign-in online.”
+Visit www.venicenokomisrotary.org.

 There will be demonstrations of sporting and powered bicycles.